BrianLDev/100-days-of-code/log (12-2017 start).md

 # 100 Days Of Code - Log

+## Day 9: January 6, 2018 - Saturday
+**Today's Progress:**  1 hr - Intro to Python for Data Science (Data Camp)

+**Thoughts:**  Spent most of the day doing a major cleaning and reorg of my home, but made sure to get 1 hour of coding in.
+Python boot camp on Data Camp.
+I'm a hands on learner so this is right up my alley: watching a video then doing 5-10 examples with actual code.
+Good stuff going to do more tomorrow.

+**Link(s) to work:**
+1. N/A
+---

 ## Day 8: January 5, 2018 - Friday
 **Today's Progress:**  2 hrs - Research and write up the 3 Capstone project ideas for Data Science Intensive course.